Personal tools

 Women

 Some societies still maintain social and cultural, if not legal, barriers to women’s political participation.
-A registration campaign targeting women may try to give them access to voter education materials encouraging them to register and vote; the materials are placed in locations where women are likely to see them.
-Many election authorities work with women’s organizations to get the message out effectively.
+A registration campaign targeting women may try to give them access to voter education materials encouraging them to register and vote, the materials are placed in locations where women are likely to see them.
+Many election management authorities work with women’s organisations to get the message out effectively.
+Campaign initiatives of this nature were undertaken in Zambia in preparation of the 2011 Tripartite elections;

 Voters Living Abroad

 Increasing numbers of people travel far from their home in search of employment, in many cases going to foreign countries.
 Some people leave spouse and children behind while they work abroad for lengthy periods.
-Despite their absence, they maintain close ties to their home country and identify with it.
-Targeted registration efforts for such people may include special visits by the election authority to foreign jurisdictions to register voters, or a voter education program advising them of their right to register and vote as well as how to do so.
+Despite their absence, they maintain close ties to their home country and identify with it, with many sending regular financial contributions to their country of origin.
+Targeted registration efforts for such people may include special visits by the election management authority to foreign jurisdictions to register voters, or a voter education programme advising them of their right to register and vote as well as how to do so or collaboration between the election management authority and the International Organisation for Migration (IOM).
+Electoral management authorities can also post information on how to register or where external voting locations are and requirements for voting on their website.

 High-Mobility Urban Voters

 In large urban centres in economically advanced democracies, up to 20 percent of people change their address each year.
-In a country with a continuous list, the election authority must make a considerable effort to track such changes in the time between elections.
+In a country with a continuous list, the election management authority must make considerable effort to track such changes in the time between elections.
 As an election approaches, many such voters (who may disproportionately be young) are bound to be registered inaccurately.
-A targeted registration initiative for this group may involve a voter education campaign combined with highly focused door-to-door enumeration.
+A targeted registration initiative for this group may involve a voter education campaign combined with highly focused door-to-door registration as well as information on the electoral management authority website.
+Some electoral authorities, such as South Africa, hold specific election registration weekends a few months before the election to reach out to voters to encourage them to register.